Special Education (SEND)

 - Specific resources and strategies will be used to support your child individually and in groups.

 Planning and teaching will be adapted on a daily basis if needed to meet your child’s learning needs.

-The DHT Inclusion will also check that your child is making good progress within any individual work and in any group that they take part in.
+The SENDCO will also check that your child is making good progress within any individual work and in any group that they take part in.